-Jeremy M. Weinstein is a non-resident fellow.
-He recently returned to his position at Stanford as an assistant professor of political science after serving as Director for Development and Democracy on the National Security Council staff at the White House between 2009 and 2011.
+Jeremy M. Weinstein is a Professor of Political Science and Senior Fellow at the Freeman Spogli Institute for International Studies and a non-resident fellow at the Center for Global Development.
+He served as Director for Development and Democracy on the National Security Council staff at the White House between 2009 and 2011.
 Weinstein is an affiliated faculty member at the Center for Democracy, Development, and the Rule of Law (CDDRL) and the Center for International Security and Cooperation (CISAC), and served as Director of the Center for African Studies in 2007-08.

 His research focuses on civil wars and political violence; ethnic politics and the political economy of development; and democracy, accountability, and political change.
 He is the author of Inside Rebellion: The Politics of Insurgent Violence (Cambridge University Press), which received the William Riker Prize for the best book on political economy.
 He is also the co-author of Coethnicity: Diversity and the Dilemmas of Collective Action (Russell Sage Foundation), which received the Gregory Luebbert Award for the best book in comparative politics.
 He has published articles in the American Political Science Review, American Journal of Political Science, Annual Review of Political Science, Journal of Conflict Resolution, Foreign Affairs, Foreign Policy, Journal of Democracy, World Policy Journal, and the SAIS Review.

 Weinstein received the International Studies Association’s Karl Deutsch Award in 2013.
 The award is given to a scholar younger than 40 or within 10 years of earning a Ph.D. who has made the most significant contribution to the study of international relations.
 He also received the Dean’s Award for Distinguished Teaching at Stanford in 2007.